Cadman Family Members Honoured

 Ellin Bessner’s Many Insights about Canadian Jewish Soldiers in World War II

 Author, historian, and journalist Ellin Bessner recently (2018) published a book called: ‘Double Threat: Canadian Jews, The Military and World War II’.
-As a part of a Remembrance Day event at Beth Israel Synagogue, Ellin Bessner recounted many examples of Canadian Jewish participation in World War II as a part of the Canadian military efforts.
+As a part of a Remembrance Day event at Beth Israel Congregation, Ellin Bessner recounted many examples of Canadian Jewish participation in World War II as a part of the Canadian military efforts.
 These include accounts of local individuals who enlisted to fight during the War.
 Yesterday Ellin was interviewed by CHEX TV on November 12th.
 Listen to some of these stories and statistics that Ellin has researched about Canadian Jewish soldiers and their families at this webpage.
 The Peterborough Examiner also wrote a story on Ellin and her book and can be found at this webpage.

 May is National Jewish Heritage Month